California Workers’ Compensation Fraud Defense Lawyers

 - Failure to implement an adequate OWCP compliance program

 While this list is long, it is not exclusive.
 As a DOL-participating healthcare provider, all aspects of your practice are subject to constant scrutiny.
-Whether due to “anomalous” billing data, a patient complaint, or an employee whistleblower claim, regardless of why your practice is being targeted, what you need to do is to speak with an attorney as soon as possible.
+Whether due to “anomalous” billing data, a patient complaint, or an employee whistleblower claim, regardless of why your practice is being targeted, what you need to do is to speak with a California workers’ compensation fraud defense attorney as soon as possible.

 Why Do California Workers’ Compensation Clinics and DOL Healthcare Providers Choose Oberheiden, P.C.?